FRC-DotNetTables/.NET/README.md

 DotNetTables.dll depends on networktables-desktop.dll at build time, but DotNetTables.dll already embeds a copy of networktables-desktop.dll for use at runtime, so it is not necessary to distribute networktables-desktop.dll with executables built against DotNetTables.dll.

 Because DotNetTables embeds other assemblies your project must include an ApplicationEvents handler that facilitates loading from the embedded resources.
 Specifically you'll need to handle the AssemblyResolve event, which is documented here: http://msdn.microsoft.com/en-us/library/system.appdomain.assemblyresolve(v=vs.110).aspx

+It is important to register this event early in the loading process, before you reference DotNetTables or any of its dependencies.
+An easy way to do this is to register the AssemblyResolve handler during the Me.Startup event, which typically dispatches the AppStart method.
+An example of this registration is provided in [ApplicationEvents.vb](Dist/ApplicationEvents.vb).